MadStudioRoblox/ProfileService/docs/troubleshooting.md

  **Can I completely get rid of all warnings while using ProfileService?**

  No - you're going to be stuck with seeing these warnings time to time.
-ProfileService tries hard to prevent this warning from throwing as much as possible, but there's no practical way to completely avoid these warnings without compromising on save stability.
+ProfileService tries hard to prevent DataStore warnings from throwing as much as possible, but there's no practical way to completely avoid these warnings without compromising on save stability.
 Personally, I think Roblox should handle queue warnings in a different way since these warnings don't always signify real problems with your code.

  Other DataStore implementations don't suffer from such warnings because they might not be auto-saving, using session locking or try to do final saves as soon as the player leaves - features that might need to unexpectedly call DataStore methods quickly in succession.